looper-m/SuperDoc/README.md

-# SuperMed
+# SuperDoc
-A superior medical search engine
+A superior medical search engine built using ElasticSearch